drwpow/blog/data/screen-width-media-queries-are-a-hack.md

 We should be stacking those images a little better, and now screen width media queries can’t help us here. **The screen width isn’t changing!** Instead, we’d have to now create some parent component that controls the layout.
-But in order to do that, we have to **strip responsibility of layout away from our blog post component**—the very thing it was created to do!
+But in order to do that, we have to **strip responsibility of layout away from our blog post component**—the very thing it was created to do.

+## A Glimmer of Hope

 [Container queries][container-queries] have been requested since 2015 to solve this problem, so this isn’t new.
 But it’s now 2019, and, well, it’s time we found another way to solve this.
 What should